 However, Ghana our beloved country which seeks to be free forever keeps getting itself entangled in problems upon problems.
-Case in point is the fact that Sports seems to be non-existent in this land of ours just because football activities has been put on hold due to the fallouts from the premiere of the Anas number 12 expose.
+Case in point is the fact that sports seem to be non-existent in this land of ours just because football activities have been put on hold due to the fallouts from the premiere of the Anas Aremeyaw Anas' 'Number 12' expose.

-Indeed, there is some reason for us to change our ways sports is run in this country.
-It is high time sports is not seen as a recreation but as a business seen as a business.
+Indeed, there is some reason for us to change the way sport is run in this country.
+It is high time sports was not seen as a recreation but as a business.

-We will live ourselves around the passion of the nation but a nation which is diverse in a number of disciplines will as well make us more successful in the sport that we actually are.
+We will live ourselves around the passion of the nation but a nation which is diverse in a number of disciplines will as well make us more successful in sports than we actually are.

 A perfect example is when Ghana go into any international sporting event aside football.